 Tired from exploring Xisi’s old hutongs?
 Fear not, Await Café is a great place to take a break, located conveniently centrally on Xisi South Street.
 It has a lunch menu, a long range of hot drinks, and also makes fresh fruit juice.
 Perfect for breakfast, lunch, or just in between.
 And while you are in the area, why not visit the historic Xisi Church, also known as the Church of the Saviour?

 Sanlitun, a popular nightlife area for both foreigners and locals, also has a lot to offer in terms of tea and coffee during the day.
 One of the most popular cafés is Moka Bro’s, famous for its good baked goods, coffee, and healthy meal selection (also known as their ‘power bowls’.
 Moka Bro’s also does a good smoothie, whether you prefer your smoothies with vegetables or fruit.
 There is no better place to relax after a day of shopping in Beijing's Sanlitun area.

 Café Zarah, one of the best ones in the area, has just been refurbished and is a favorite for expats and locals to go to meet friends, or get some work done.
-They serve great coffee, hot chocolate, and an array of lunch items or just snacks.
+They serve great coffee, have working Wi-Fi, hot chocolate, brunch options, and an array of lunch items or just snacks.

 Alba Café, a few doors down, is also a solid option.
-Although the coffee is not as incredible as at Zarah, Alba is a better option if you are traveling with kids as they have more space and a bigger menu.
+Although the coffee is not as incredible as at Zarah, Alba is a better option if you are traveling with a family as they have a bigger menu.
 When the weather is nice enough to sit outside, Alba is also highly recommended as they have a great rooftop.
-And while the weather is still cold, they make a great mulled wine!
+And while the weather is cold, they make a great mulled wine!

 If you’d like us to include any of these cafés in your Beijing tour, please let us know.
 We can include as much or as little as you’d like, whether you prefer to take it easy, or want to see as much as possible.